-Feeling Strong is governed by an 8-member Trustee board who meet 6 times a year to oversee the work of the organisation, develop our strategy and ensure that we are compliant with the relevant legislation and regulations.
-The board also support the lead member of the Operations Team (our Project Director) in carrying out the work of the charity.
+Feeling Strong is governed by a 6-member Trustee Board who meet 6 times a year to oversee the work of the organisation, develop our strategy and ensure that we are compliant with the relevant legislation and regulations.
+The board also support the lead member of the Operations Team (our Services & Operations Manager) in carrying out the work of the charity.

 A copy of our governing document is available upon request, just email email@example.com.

 Gabriel currently works as a project coordinator for Making Dundee Home, supporting vulnerable adults across the city.
 He has an MA in International Relations and Politics from the University of Dundee and is involved with a number of other third sector organisations such as Amnesty International.
 He is keen to bring this experience to Feeling Strong and hopes to see real change in the lives of young people and in the support that is available to them.

 Hannah has a Scots and English Dual-Qualifying Law Degree and has completed her Postgraduate Diploma in Professional Legal Practice.
 She first saw the positive impact of the Third sector when volunteering for the Wave Project and teaching surfing to young people.
 She then spent a year working for the Isolation Welfare Follow-up Team for the NHS Test and Trace Programme where she addressed patient’s mental health and welfare concerns, providing them with guidance and pathways for support.
 Hannah has seen first-hand the importance of reaching out and offering support to those who need it.
 In these roles, she has experienced the frustration of many young people who want to see a change but are unsure how to make it happen.
 She is determined to use her experience and legal background to assist Feeling Strong in making sure that young people are given a platform to express their concerns and become leaders of change within the community.

 TRUSTEE - Craig reoch